AllyW/aaz-dev-tools/docs/README.md

 - [Azure CLI](https://github.com/Azure/azure-cli)
 - [Azure CLI Extension](https://github.com/Azure/azure-cli-extensions)

-### What is Swagger(OpenAPI Specification)?
+### What is REST API Specifications?

-Azure uses swagger to define REST API specifications.
-Most of swagger files are maintained in the following two repos:
+Azure uses swagger(OpenAPI) or TypeSpec to define REST API specifications.
+Most of files are maintained in the following two repos:
 - [azure-rest-api-specs](https://github.com/Azure/azure-rest-api-specs)
 - [azure-rest-api-specs-pr](https://github.com/Azure/azure-rest-api-specs-pr)

+Swagger Specification (or known as OpenAPI Specification) is an API description format for REST APIs.
+An OpenAPI file, can be written in YAML or json, allows developers to describe the entire API.

+TypeSpec (tsp) is a language for defining cloud service APIs and models.
+It is a highly extensible language with primitives that can describe APIs using REST, gRPC, and other protocols.

-So the definition of API in swagger is required before using AAZDev tool.
+The definition of API in swagger or TypeSpec is required before using AAZDev tool.

 ### What is Atomic CLI Command?